JasonFlair/docuhelp-landing-page/README.md

-## SUMMARY
+# SUMMARY
-This repository contains source code for a responsive douhelp.ai landing page.
+This repository contains source code for a responsive do uhelp.ai landing page.

 The landing page contains: